Pixelapse/worochi/README.md

 new_token = oauth.refresh(token)
 ```

-Service-specific settings for OAuth2 are predefined in the gem, so the
-framework just needs to handle verification of session state (this is usually
-optional) and storing the retrieved access token value.
+Tokens are hashes and `refresh` expects a hash containing the field
+`refresh_token`.
+It raises an error if `refresh_token` is invalid.

 ## Development

-Each service is implemented as an {Worochi::Agent} object.
+Each service is implemented as an `Worochi::Agent` object.
 Below is an
 overview of the files necessary for defining an agent to support a new
 service.